-Clinical presentation is similar to that of IPF.
+Clinical presentation of NSIP is similar to that of IPF.
 Cough and dyspnea are present for months to years.

-HRCT findings include bilateral patchy ground-glass attenuation, irregular lines, and bronchial dilatation (traction bronchiectasis), generally with a lower lung zone distribution.
+HRCT findings include bilateral patchy ground-glass attenuation, irregular lines, and bronchial dilation (traction bronchiectasis), generally with a lower lung zone distribution.
 Subpleural sparing is possible.
 Honeycombing is rare.

+Surgical lung biopsy is required for a diagnosis of NSIP.
 Histologically, most patients have some degree of fibrosis.
 The main feature of NSIP is temporally homogenous inflammation and fibrosis, as opposed to the heterogeneity in usual interstitial pneumonia.
 Although the changes are temporally uniform, the process may be patchy, with intervening areas of unaffected lung.

-NSIP is uncommon; most patients are women, are between the ages of 40 and 50, and have no known risk.
+Nonspecific interstitial pneumonia is uncommon; most patients are women, are between the ages of 40 and 50, and have no known risk.

 Prognosis is worse if biopsy shows more fibrosis.

 Drugs Mentioned In This Article

 |Drug Name||Select Trade|